acurteman/cryptographic/docs.md

 ### rng: Random Number Generator

-- Used to create pseudo random numbers as needed in various functions
+- Server variable.
+Used to create pseudo random numbers as needed in various functions

 ### saveTimer: Timer

-- Variable used to create the Timer object that triggers the autosave method
+- Server variable.
+Used to create the Timer object that triggers the autosave method

 ### sharedNetworkInfo: Dictionary

-- Smaller version of the networkInfo dictionary.
+- Server and client shared variable.
+Smaller version of the networkInfo dictionary.
 This one is shared with all connected users.

 - Dictionary contents: